Jad-J3far/Classical_MD-Tutorial/README.md

                                               Total Number of opbends:         0
 ```

 This confirms that 167 water molecules were generated as expected, and the gold atoms were categorizes as seperate atoms/molecules.
 Notice the gold atoms are collectively named MOL2, meaning if we set MOL2 as Fixed_atoms (as is already done) we will indeed by fixing all Au atoms during the MD run.
-You may now increase the number of MD_steps to as large a value as required (10000000) and run the simulation.
+If you do see any clustering of metal atoms in the input i.e., several metal atoms bonded together, you may vary *BONDPARM_FACTOR*.
+Otherwise, you may now increase the number of MD_steps to as large a value as required (10000000) and run the simulation.
 It is possible that issues may arise midway after several hundred picosends of simulation time (or nanoseconds) however this not common.
+If you are going for very long simulations, it is wise to print MD information, such as the trajectory, every 10,000 steps.